genesiscommunitysuccess/docs/docs/01_getting-started/05_advanced-learning/server-runtime-environment/00_classpaths.md

 It has four directories:

-- bin - (Binaries) - contains the jars for each module of the project
+- bin - (Binaries) - contains the jars for each module of the project.
-- lib - (Libraries) - contains the jars that are the direct and transitive dependencies of the jars in the bin directory
+- lib - (Libraries) - contains the jars that are the direct and transitive dependencies of the jars in the bin directory.
-- cfg - (Config) - contains the config files for your application
+- cfg - (Config) - contains the config files for your application.
-- scripts - contains the script files for your application
+- scripts - contains the script files for your application.

 The distribution module should have a direct dependency on each of the other modules in the project, to ensure their inclusion in the final distribution.